kroxylicious/kroxylicious.github.io/README.md

 ## What?

 This is the repo containing the kroxylicious.io website.
 The site runs on Jekyll, so you'll need to ensure you have the [prerequisites](https://jekyllrb.com/docs/) installed to try it locally.
+You'll also need to ensure you have Ruby 3.2+ installed, along with the latest versions of Rake and Bundler for your Ruby distribution.

 ## Key Files
 - [Gemfile](Gemfile) - required ruby gems for building and serving the site